zfw1226/active_tracking_rl/README.md

 If you use the the default setting while training, `PATH_TO_LOGS` should be `logs/{ENV_NAME}/{DATE}`

 # Citation
-If you found AD-VAT useful, please consider citing:
+If you found this work useful, please consider citing:
 ```
 @inproceedings{zhong2021distraction,
 title={Towards Distraction-robust Active Visual Tracking},